Skip to content

 OneCloud

-Docker deployment and DEB deployment are already available, and both are easier to use.
-If you choose the integrated image deployment method, you need to sponsor the author and contact the author to obtain it.
+Docker and DEB package deployments are available and relatively easy to set up.
+To use the integrated image, sponsor the author and contact them to obtain it.

 Integrated Image Deployment